MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-release-notes.md

 ---
-title: Azure Stack Validation as a Service release notes | Microsoft Docs
+title: Azure Stack Validation as a Service release notes
 description: Azure Stack Validation as a Service release notes.
 author: mattbriggs